Ayurvedic Diet & Digestion School

 February comes at the bitter end of winter, the time of ashes.
 The natural environment offers slim pickings this time of year and the pantry is nearly bare.
 Early spring is the hardest month for animals in the wild.
 Anxiously awaiting the hope and promise of spring, lovers will make a last ditch effort on Valentine's Day to resurrect the dying embers of affection.

 Blood remains stagnant due to cold temperatures.
 However, the body is already releasing fats in preparation for spring.
 The result is stagnation and congestion of the liver & gall bladder.
-Many people will experience a gall bladder attack in early spring.
-Favor cholegogues in early spring.
+Gall bladder attacks are more common in early spring so favor cholagogues at that time in your diet to flush out bile sludge.
 Gall Bladder Tonic is a perfect early spring tonic.

 Toxic LiverThe liver is responsible for neutralizing toxicity.
 Sources of toxicity and liver stress could be due to environmental toxins, recreational drug use, chronic infection, or fermentation of food in the digestive tract.
 If the liver lacks the strength to detoxify the blood, the toxins will be released through the kidneys & skin, causing rashes, & bladder infections.
 A toxic liver can make a person angry and aggressive.
 Avoid tomatoes & gourds which have mild toxicity.
 If the source of liver toxicity is fermentation in the small intestine, the intestines should be cleaned with triphala, amalaki, or haritaki.